-These devices must be registered with proper contact information to be useful and a contact shall be provided for all events.
+The device must be registered with proper contact information to be useful and a contact shall be provided for all events.
+The phone number to be used on the tracking device will be sent in an addendum to the Sailing Instructions in Yacht Scoring.